davique0/TripMate/README.md

 ## Description

-TripMate is an app that uses React, Next.js , Prisma, and Tailwind CSS to find the perfect mate for your next adventure!
+TripMate is an app that uses React, Next.js, Prisma, and Tailwind CSS to find the perfect mate for your next adventure!

 ## Getting Started

-1. Install Dependencies
+1. Install dependencies

 2. Run the development server: